 Figure 3.
-Relative change in SOC stock in the 1-m soil profile from agriculture to agroforestry systems (homegarden (Δ ; n=27), coffee (\Box ; n=9), coconut (\diamondsuit ; n=28) and mango (∇ ; n=28).
+Relative change in SOC stock in the 1 m soil profile from agriculture to agroforestry systems (homegarden (Δ ; n = 27), coffee (\blacksquare ; n = 9) coconut (\blacklozenge ; n = 28) and mango (\blacktriangledown ; n = 28).
 Error bars indicate the 95% confidence intervals based on the Student's T distribution.
-The numbers in the grey shaded area show the absolute changes in SOC stocks (Mg C ha-1) (n.s. = not significant).
-The numbers in brackets indicate the corresponding carbon change in percent of the overall change in the soil profile.
+Cumulative increase in SOC stocks (considering only the depths with significant changes).
+The magnitude of SOC stock increases for depths where significant changes are presented are presented in the gray-shaded area. (n.s. = not significant).